pliang279/HEMM/README.md

     <img src="./images/hemm_overview.png" alt="Radial Plot" width="600px"/>
 </div>

 Multimodal foundation models that can holistically process text alongside images, video, audio, and other sensory modalities are increasingly used in a variety of real-world domains.
 However, it is challenging to characterize and study progress in multimodal foundation models, given the range of possible modeling decisions, tasks, and domains.
-In this work, we introduce Holistic Evaluation of Multimodal Models (HEMM) as a framework to systematically evaluate the capabilities of multimodal foundation models across a set of 3 comprehensive dimensions: basic skills, information flow, and real-world use cases. *Basic multimodal skills* are internal abilities required to solve problems, such as learning interactions across modalities, fine-grained alignment, multi-step reasoning, and the ability to handle external knowledge. *Information flow* studies how multimodal content changes during a task through querying, translation, editing, and fusion. *Use cases* span domain-specific challenges introduced in real-world multimedia, affective computing, natural sciences, healthcare, and human-computer interaction applications.
+In this work, we introduce Holistic Evaluation of Multimodal Models (HEMM) as a framework to systematically evaluate the capabilities of multimodal foundation models across a set of 3 comprehensive dimensions: basic skills, information flow, and real-world use cases.

+*Basic multimodal skills* are internal abilities required to solve problems, such as learning interactions across modalities, fine-grained alignment, multi-step reasoning, and the ability to handle external knowledge.

+*Information flow* studies how multimodal content changes during a task through querying, translation, editing, and fusion.

+*Use cases* span domain-specific challenges introduced in real-world multimedia, affective computing, natural sciences, healthcare, and human-computer interaction applications.

-Overall, HEMM's collection of 29 datasets enables a systematic evaluation of today's multimodal foundation models.
+Overall, HEMM's collection of 30 datasets enables a systematic evaluation of today's multimodal foundation models.
 Through comprehensive experiments of many models across HEMM tasks, we (1) identify key *dataset dimensions* (e.g., basic skills, information flows, and use cases) that pose challenges to today's models, and (2) distill performance trends regarding how different *modeling dimensions* (e.g., scale, pre-training data, multimodal alignment, pre-training, and instruction tuning objectives) influence downstream task performance.
 These findings yield important conclusions regarding challenging multimodal interactions, use cases, and tasks requiring reasoning and external knowledge, the benefits of data and model scale, and the benefits of instruction-tuning.

 ## Categorisation

 ### Dataset Categorisation
-We categorise the datasets based on individual dimensions such as Use Case, Multimodal Interaction, Granularity of Multimodal Alignment, Level of Reasoning, Cross-Modal Information Flow, and External Knowledge.
+We categorize the datasets based on individual dimensions such as Use Case, Multimodal Interaction, Granularity of Multimodal Alignment, Level of Reasoning, Cross-Modal Information Flow, and External Knowledge.
 Below are the categories for the dimensions

 * Use Case: Multimedia, Affective Computing, Science, Healthcare, and HCI
 * Cross-Modal Information Flow: Querying, Translation, and Fusion